 Applying oil before washing helps retain moisture in the hair.
 While different oils can provide different benefits to hair, I would suggest using the good old cold-pressed coconut oil for dry, frizzy hair.

-It is cheap, easily available in India and can penetrate the hair shaft to moisturize from within to reduce frizziness.
-It also helps prevent protein loss.
+It is cheap, easily available in India and penetrates the hair shaft to moisturize from within to reduce frizziness.
+Plus, it also helps prevent protein loss.
+Buy it here

-Apart from coconut, you can use olive, jojoba, grapeseed, hemp, argan oil or a perhaps a mixture of these to your hair.
+Apart from coconut, you can use olive, jojoba, grapeseed, hemp, argan oil or a perhaps even a mixture of these oils.
+You can buy these from Nature’s Tattva.
+Use code RUTUD10 for 10% discount.

 Oils are not just a pre-shampoo treatment.
 You can use a few drops of oil on hair ends post washing as a frizz-fighting serum to tame any flyaways and seal the moisture.
 I personally use grapeseed oil since I already have it but any dry oil will do.

 This swap has been super helpful in dealing with my frizziness.
-The regular towels that we use for drying our bodies are way too harsh for the hair strands.
+The regular towels that we use for drying our bodies are harsh for the hair strands.

 The friction from rubbing your towel on hair can raise hair cuticles and invite frizz.
-Micro-fibre towels are way gentler on hair and also speed up the hair drying time since they absorb more water.
+But micro-fibre towels are gentler on hair and also speed up the hair drying time since they absorb more water.

 When towel drying your hair, avoid rubbing your hair and just gently squeeze away the water instead.
 Then wrap the towel around your hair for another 15-20 minutes so it absorbs some more water from your